PoisonousJohn/poisonousjohn.github.io/_posts/2020-04-04-are-you-growing-your-juniors-right.en.md

 Faster Junior starts completing real tasks, bring value, more profitable it would be for a company.

 Startups rarely hire juniors.
 Because they need an instant result.
-For a startup speed is the most important aspect.
+For a startup, speed is the most important aspect.
 Large companies are different.
 They can afford a slower pace.
 {: .notice--info}

 There are two big points to hire juniors: